andrew/ultimate-awesome/README.md

 - [awesome-esolangs](https://github.com/nikumu/awesome-esolangs) - A curated list of links and information on the most important, influential, and interesting esoteric programming languages.
 - [BehavioralTaskSoftware](https://github.com/openlists/BehavioralTaskSoftware) - A list of openly resources for creating and running behavioral tasks.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
+- [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.
 - [awesome-remix](https://github.com/rjoydip-zz/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.